Thinkful-Ed/js-dev-final-capstone-starter-whack-a-mole/README.md

 ![whackamole](https://github.com/gabrielsanchez/erddiagram/blob/main/whackamole.gif?raw=true)

-# Steps to complete
+## Steps to complete

 To complete this project, you must do the following:

-- Write code that passes all the tests in the Qualified.
+- Write code that passes all the tests in the Qualified assessment in this checkpoint.
 - Write code that passes all of the requirements in the project rubric, and submit your GitHub link to the Thinkful team.

-Fork and clone this repository and submit your project when you are finished.
-You can use VS Code or Qualified's Web IDE to work on this project but remember that your will need to submit a Github link of your project to the Thinkful team as well.
+Fork and clone the [Final Capstone Starter Code](https://github.com/Thinkful-Ed/js-dev-final-capstone-starter) and submit it to Qualified when all your tests are passing.
+Remember that you will also need to submit a Github link of your project to the Thinkful team.

-# Installation

-1. Fork and clone this repo.
-2. Open the terminal, navigate to the project's folder and type `npm install`
-3. To run the tests, run `npm test`

 # Existing Files